 Are there unsecured loans for bad credit?

 If you have a poor credit score, one solution could be to ask someone to act as a guarantor for an unsecured loan.
 They must be aware that they will assume responsibility for loan repayments if you cannot.
 If this isn’t possible, unsecured personal loans for bad credit and with no guarantor are still possible.
 However, you may find that there is a limited choice of lenders.
 There are some firms (the majority online) which specialise in unsecured bad credit loans.
+Always use a direct lender for loans with bad credit to keep your information safer.

 If you have a poor credit score, one solution could be to ask someone to act as a guarantor for the loan.